HalfHydra/Collection-Event-Rotation-Generator/README.md

 # Collection-Event-Rotation-Generator
 Bloons TD 6 often has events in the game focused around collecting an in-game collectable called Insta Monkeys.
 There are 64 variants to collect of each monkey.
 The event has a "Featured Instas" section that allows you to guarantee you get a collectable of that specific monkey.
 This information is generated on the spot based on the event metadata inside the game instead of being listed somewhere directly.
-This project allows you to generate the rotations accurately.
+This project allows you to generate the pages accurately.

 The sample code uses the data of the event from Ninja Kiwi's API, this is not a tutorial for how to get this info.

 A quick overview of how it works:

-The rotation is generated using a seeded randomizer using the event's id.
+The current list of monkeys is generated with a seeded randomizer using the event's id.

 - First the event seed (Ex: `merp2vnt`) is converted into a numeric seed by using the ASCII character code of each symbol.
 - Then that numeric seed is used to create a seeded random object, which will always return the same next random numbers in order.